Goal 4: Quality Education

 A. Proficiency levels

-Proficiency levels in reading where also at a similar level for those in grade 2/3, though increasing to 54% and 58% for end of primary and end of lower secondary respectively.
+Proficiency levels in reading were also at a similar level for those in grade 2/3, though increasing to 54% and 58% for the end of primary and end of lower secondary respectively.

-Note that the regional groupings used in the visualisations above (and all other visualisations on this page with regional data) follows the UN regional classification for the Sustainable Development Goals.
+Note that the regional groupings used in the visualisations above (and all other visualisations on this page with regional data) follow the UN regional classification for the Sustainable Development Goals.

 B. Completion rate

 The global average completion rate has increased for all educational levels measured by the target (primary, lower and upper secondary).
 As with proficiency levels, the data does not yet capture the effect of the pandemic on completion rates.

 Completion rates vary significantly between regions, with Europe and North America achieving almost full completion across all three educational levels.
 In contrast, completion rates in Sub-Saharan Africa are 64% in primary school, 45% in lower secondary, and 27% in upper secondary.